vlang/v/doc/docs.md

    foo() // will not be called if `-d debug` is not passed }

+// For C interop only, tells V that the following struct is defined with `typedef struct` in C [typedef] struct C.Foo { }

-// declare a function with WINAPI
+// Declare a function with WINAPI
 [windows_stdcall]
 fn C.WinFunction()
 ```